primer/view_components/README.md

 script/setup
 ```

-to install all necessary dependencies
+To install all necessary dependencies.

 ### Running tests